πŸͺCustomazibility Hooks

 Merkl has partnered with Jumper to enable incentivized bridged liquidity.
 This feature allows chains or other incentive providers to only incentivize users to bridge liquidity from another chain, rather than moving it between protocols on the same chain.
 This results in a real chain-wide increase in liquidity.

-In fact, it's a way to only whitelist the set of addresses which used the chosen bridge.
+In fact, it's a way to only whitelist the set of addresses that used the chosen bridge.

 Cross-chain Incentives

-In this case, you need to be wary of the fact that some smart contract addresses on Arbitrum may be providing liquidity on the chain but are not deployed at the same address on Ethereum (or not deployed at all on Eth).
-In this case, these addresses which provided liquidity will be unable to access their rewards.
-It's up to you to blacklist addresses which might be concerned here.
+However, you need to be wary of the fact that some smart contract addresses on Arbitrum may be providing liquidity but are either not deployed at the same address on Ethereum or not deployed on Ethereum at all.
+In this case, these addresses will be unable to access their rewards.
+It's your responsibility to blacklist any addresses that may be affected.

 Boosting Rewards with Merkl